xvik/dropwizard-guicey/src/doc/docs/guide/guice/module-analysis.md

     [transitive modules disables](../disables.md#disable-guice-modules) will not work anymore!

 With disabled analysis [injector factory](injector.md) will receive user provided modules directly (instead of pre-parsed synthetic module).

+!!! important
+    Enabled analysis completely prevent situations when default binding, created by guciey, conflict with manual binding existing in module.
+In such case startup will fail.
+Before modules analysis it was only possible to solve such issue with `@LazyBinding` annotation.

 ## Reporting